bovender/configure-server/README.md

 `local_aliases`.

+#### Postfix address rewriting and aliases

 ### Horde Webmail ###

 Horde Webmail Edition is installed and configured with a subdomain.
-The subdomain's default name is 'horde' and can be customized in the `$horde_subdomain` variable.
+The subdomain's default name is 'horde'.
+This can be customized in the `$horde_subdomain` variable.

 Horde will ask you where to install; you may want to use `/var/horde`.